Updated July 25, 2023

 Part I: Business Details

-Part I of Form 10 K gives a complete introduction about the Business.
+Part I of Form 10 K gives a complete introduction to the Business.
 This has many sub-sections that are listed below:

 - Risk Factor: Details of all the risks involved in the business.
 This section also explains the factors that can impact the Business.

-- Unresolved Staff Comments: If filer received written comment from SEC staff regarding its any periodic report in not less than 180 days before the end of fiscal relating, such comments remained unresolved.
+- Unresolved Staff Comments: If the filer received written comment from SEC staff regarding its any periodic report in not less than 180 days before the end of fiscal relating, such comments remained unresolved.
 This section will disclose the details of any such unresolved comments and the position of filers on such comments.

 It contains details of all the offices and assets held by the Business.